A Smoothed GMM for Dynamic Quantile Preferences Estimation: Moment conditions representation

 Now, we consider a general nonlinear model representing \eqref{eq:Euler suming dimensions}.
 For simplicity of exposition, from now on, we restrict to two choices $j=1,2$.
 But results generalize to a given number of moment conditions $m$, as long as $m\ge 2$.

 From the quantile Euler equation in \eqref{eq:Euler suming dimensions}, we have the following nonlinear conditional quantiles for both choices $j=1,2$,

-where $Y_{ji}\in\mathcal{Y}\subseteq\R^{d_Y}$ is the endogenous variable vector, specifically, $Y_{ji}=(Y_{1,ji}, Y_{-1,ji})$ consists of both the outcome $Y_1$ and the endogenous regressors $Y_{-1}=(Y_2,\ldots,Y_{d_Y})$, $Z_{ji}\in\mathcal{Z}\subseteq\R^{d_Z}$ is the full instrument vector that contains $X_{ji}\in\mathcal{X}\subseteq\R^{d_X}$ as a subset.
+where $Y_{ji}\in\mathcal{Y}\subseteq\R^{d_Y}$ is the endogenous variable vector, specifically, $Y_{ji}=(Y_{1,ji}, Y_{-1,ji})$ consists of both the outcome $Y_1$ and the endogenous regressors $Y_{-1}=(Y_2,\ldots,Y_{d_Y})$, $Z_{ji}\in\mathcal{Z}\subseteq\R^{d_Z}$ is the full instrument vector that contains $X_{ji}\in\mathcal{X}\subseteq\R^{d_X}$ as a subset, and $Z \subset \mathcal{F}$.
 The parameters of interest are the finite-dimensional $\beta_0 \in \mathcal{B} \subseteq \R^{d_\beta}$ and the quantile index $\tau_0 \in \mathcal{T} \subset (0,1)$.
 The $\Lambda(\cdot)$ is the known structural function.
 With instruments $Z$, the structural function can be identified and estimated.
-We highlight that this structure is an extension on the literature, as it can address endogeneity in the structural function, whereas the prior work like \citet{deCastroGalvaoOta24} rely on exogenous regressors.
+We highlight that this structure is an extension of the literature, as it can address endogeneity in the structural function, whereas prior work, such as \citet{deCastroGalvaoOta24}, relies on exogenous regressors.
 We consider a general econometric framework that not only works for iid data over $i$, but also allows for weakly dependence across $i$, in which case the $i$ can represent the $t$ in \cref{eq:Euler suming dimensions}.
 Note that we use the term ``conditional quantile function'' in \cref{eq:qrmodel0} to represent the conditional quantile of the structural function, given the instruments.
-This is different from conditional quantile function in the econometric sense, where there is no endogeneity.
+This is different from the conditional quantile function in the econometric sense, where there is no endogeneity.

 The zero conditional quantile function in equation \eqref{eq:qrmodel0} can be written as the following conditional expectation

 where $\Ind{\cdot}$ is the indicator function.
 By the law of iterated expectation, \cref{eq:condE} implies the following unconditional expectation